 When searching for a plastic surgeon for any operation, many patients are not aware of the difference between plastic surgeons and cosmetic surgeons.
-Cosmetic surgery can be performed by many physicians, however they do not have the credentials that plastic surgeons work very hard to earn.
-This means that cosmetic surgeons are not under the strict guidance boards with proper credentials.
+Cosmetic surgery can be performed by many doctors, however they do not have the expertise and credentials that plastic surgeons work very hard to earn.
+This means that doctors or “cosmetic surgeons” are not under the strict guidance of recognised boards with proper credentials.

-Dr Turner is a shining example of a certified plastic surgeon.
-He is a certified member of ASAP, FRACS and ISAPS.
+Dr Scott Turner is an example of an experienced specialist plastic surgeon.
+He is a certified member of ASAPS, RACS and ISAPS.
 These boards are very thorough, and it can take months to become certified.
-Only when a surgeon is certified (after years of education and residency) can they perform surgery in most hospitals.
+Only when a surgeon is certified (after years of education and residency) can they perform surgery in most accredited hospitals.

-Before you consider any plastic surgery procedure, ensure that you are seeing a board-certified plastic surgeon.
-Anyone can say they are cosmetic surgeon, however to be a plastic surgeon requires rigorous training and industry expertise.
+Before you consider any plastic surgery procedure, ensure that you are seeing a specialist plastic surgeon.
+Any doctor can say they are cosmetic surgeon, however to be a plastic surgeon requires rigorous training and industry expertise.

 Patients considering any of the above procedures should seek the advice of their family GP and check the credentials of the person before undergoing any procedure.

-Dr Scott Turner is a passionate and highly qualified cosmetic plastic surgeon and is a member of ASAPS, FRACS and ISAPS.
+Dr Scott Turner is a passionate and highly qualified cosmetic plastic surgeon and is a member of ASAPS, RACS and ISAPS.

 How to Choose the Best Plastic Surgeon for your Plastic Surgery